 Import each picture you’re going to have on the wall as a separate layer, and then size & move them appropriately until you have everything how you want it.
 It’s important that each layer has a transparent background so that all the pictures layer up correctly.
 It’ll be pretty obvious if you’ve got that wrong.

 Unless you want your pictures to look like posters, you may wish to add a bevelled frame to each picture.
 How you do that differs on different graphics programs and is beyond the scope of this tutorial.
 If you Google for how to add a frame to a picture you are sure to quickly find how to do it.
 With GIMP I use a Script-Fu called “Add Frame with Bevel” and tick the box which adds a wood texture to the frame and that works for me.

-Save your picture as a PNG file, making sure you preserve transparency.
-This is important.
-Note that you should not save as a JPG (jpeg) file as that format does not support transparency, but PNG does.
+Save your picture as a PNG file or TGA, making sure you preserve transparency, and in the case of TGA you untick compression.
+Preserving transparency is important.
+Note that you should not save as a JPG (jpeg) file as that format does not support transparency.

 Now, we need to get the texture back into SL.

 Fire up your SL Viewer and, when ready, upload the PNG or TGA file that you just saved.
 It will cost you L$10 to do this.
 It’ll probably end up in the Textures folder of your Inventory.